USArmyResearchLab/ARL-Open-Source-Guidance-and-Instructions/README.md

 * Usernames
 * DSN phone numbers
 * Links to NIPRNet/SIPRNet
+* Internal network configurations

 Moreover, just as aggregating unclassified information may raise its classification level, combining a set of changes into a whole may also raise its classification level.
-This is why any review MUST consider the software as a whole, not just the portion that changed.
+This is why any review MUST consider the material being released as a whole, not just the portion that changed.

-#### <a name="29EF7A14C17C11E69F71003EE1B763F8"></a>Intellectual Property Issues
+### <a name="29EF7A14C17C11E69F71003EE1B763F8"></a>Intellectual Property Issues

+The most complicated aspect of a software release is usually determining if there are adequate rights held by the Government to perform a release to the public.
 For most publications, once an ARL Form 1 is completed, the publication is approved for public release.
 However, the ARL Form 1 process was designed primarily for OPSEC and quality control purposes, and does not address IP concerns.
-This can cause significant legal challenges if not correctly addressed, both when ARL accidentally releases valuable IP without protecting it and when ARL accidentally trespasses on the rights of others.
-There are three main types of IP rights that ARL MUST be considered for software
+This can cause significant legal challenges if not correctly addressed, both when ARL accidentally releases valuable IP without protecting it, and when ARL accidentally trespasses on the rights of others.
-release: trademark, copyright, and patent rights.
+There are three main types of IP rights that MUST be considered when a release of material is contemplated: trademark, copyright, and patent rights.

+#### Trademarks

 Trademarks are intended to prevent consumer confusion over who is the source of goods and services.
-Thus, the name given to software can become a valuable piece of IP, particularly as the user community starts to associate the software with ARL.
+By registering a trademark, it is possible to prevent others from from offering the goods or services under the same trademark.
+This can be invaluable for trademark owners as they can build a reputation that consumers will know and trust as they will know precisely who is offering the good or service.
+ARL has registered the ARL logo as a trademark in part for this reason.
+For this and other reasons, all ARL-developed software SHOULD have  "ARL" as a part of its name; it gives ARL options when trying to protect its reputation.

+Conversely, ARL, must be aware of and avoid misusing trademarks owned by others.
 Trademark misuse can take a number of forms.
 Improper or unauthorized use can imply to a consumer that a trademark owner is providing or endorsing a product when they are not.
 Provided no such implication is made when using trademarks owned by others, ARL should be relatively safe.
-More on this can be found in [Legal Analysis - Software Protection & Release Mechanisms](#D18EB61EC23E11E692E5003EE1B763F8).
-To help protect ARL IP, all ARL-developed software SHOULD use "ARL" in its name.
+More on various trademark issues can be found in [Legal Analysis - Software Protection & Release Mechanisms](#D18EB61EC23E11E692E5003EE1B763F8).

+#### Copyright

 Copyright is another form of IP that can give owners a method of control over their works.
 Works generated by non-Governmental persons or Government employees acting outside of their official duties automatically have copyright attached to them.
-This means that any outside contribution to a Government software project will not be owned by the Government unless the copyright is assigned to the Government.
-Because of this, unless a contract exists between the Government and the outside entity, the outside entity can claim at least part ownership of the project and make additional demands of the Government, which may lead to a project being shut down.
+If such works are contributed to Government-controlled projects without a valid license or assignment of copyright, then the contributor could make additional demands of the Government after the contribution is  accepted.
+This could force the Government to shut down a given project.

-Thus far, the Government has had the following options to protect itself against these problems:
+Thus far, the Government has had the following options to protect itself against this problem:

 * Refuse to share software with entities not covered by a Cooperative Research and Development Agreement (CRADA), Cooperative Agreement (CA), or another